quiz254/rsp_tcp/README.md

  - Version 0.1.4: Added extra options Bas.
  - Version 0.1.5: Added Decimate factor, has to be tested.
  - Version 0.1.6: Added Auto Gain Control, beware very agressive!
+  - Version 0.1.7: Gain reducion changed from -g to -r, didn't work.

 ## Changes made by ON5HB
  - IfFreq now uses twice the bandwidth and decimate 2, so at 2048MHz wide it samples at 4096, this works with websdr.org software